 As of September 2021, according to one website, the population in China has reached 1.398 billion people and the company is counting on customers in China to use their aircraft in an effort to spend less time traveling to work and to gain more free personal time.
 TCab Tech and the entire aviation industry is aware that as low altitude restrictions become more lifted in China, the market for air taxi service should begin to boom.

 TCab Tech announced on Monday, September 6, 2021 they had started flight testing, presumably with a sub-scale technology demonstrator as detailed by the company later in the year.
+Later in autumn, they announced that they had received 10 million dollars in investments in their seed funding phases.
+In December of the same year the company revealed a full-scale mockup of the E20 along with planned vertiport infrastructure.
 Eventually, the company expects its production aircraft to cost in the several million yuan (approx. $500,000–$750,000 USD) price range.

 The first market the company foresees to be successful with their E20 eVTOL aircraft will be in the tourism industry.
 After that, TCab Tech expects their aircraft will be used in the on-demand urban air taxi industry.
 The company predicts their first commercial flight for the E20 will take place sometime in 2024.